 Disclaimer: I’m not a professional calibrator.
 This guide distills what I’ve learned from trusted sources into a simple, practical reference.
 If you’re after highly technical or professional calibration advice, I’d recommend going straight to the specialists.

-That said, even if you’re on a different TV (or monitor) brand, the same principles still apply and can help you get more out of your display.
+That said, even if you’re on a different TV (or monitor) brand, the underlying principles are worth understanding and can help you get more out of your display.

 Note: for professional work, you’ll still want to have your display properly calibrated.